UnderGraduate catalog: 2022/23

 Elementary English 2

 This course concludes the foundation of simple applied grammar and composition.
-Students will be able to participate in a simple exchange of information and understand expressions used in everyday life, including simple employment phrases.
-Further, students will start to formulate simple paragraphs.
-They will also learn the academic skill of editing and revising their work.
-This course is offered only in English.
+Students will be able to participate in a simple exchange of information and understand expressions commonly used in everyday life, including simple employment phrases.
+They will also begin to formulate simple paragraphs.
+Additionally, students will learn the academic skill of editing and revising their works.

 Course Code: ENGL 0004